What are Probiotics?

 What do probiotics do?

-Probiotics support immunity by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
+Probiotics support immunity (healthcare practitioners can follow the link to find out more) by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
 As two-thirds of the body's immune system is managed in the gut, it may be important to keep one's probiotic levels high.

 Probiotics support digestive health by producing specific enzymes needed in the digestion of food and aiding the break down of foods substances.